I love coming up with tasty recipes for everything from gluten-free goodies to refreshing drinks.

 For all of us Brits who live outside of Britain, this is the kind of food we know, love, miss and crave!
-We hit on this soup quite by accident when a good friend of ours passed on her old recipe.
-After one mouth full, we glanced up at each other and almost simultaneously cried, “This tastes just like Heinz tomato soup!”
+We hit on this soup quite by accident when a good friend of ours shared her old recipe.
+After one mouthful, we glanced up at each other and simultaneously cried, “This tastes just like Heinz tomato soup!”

 This has become our go-to "feel like I’m back home," "just picked up some Heinz from the supermarket" recipe, and we regularly feed the addiction.